TaitoUnited/full-stack-template/README.md

 BREAKING CHANGE: Not really breaking anything, but it's a good time to increase the major version number.
 ```

+Meanings:
+* Closes #xx, #xx: Closes issues
+* Issues #xx, #xx: References issues
+* BREAKING CHANGE: Introduces a breaking change that causes major version number to be increased in the next production release.
+* skip ci: Skips continuous integration build when the commit is pushed.

 You can use any of the following types in your commit message.
 Use at least types `fix` and `feat`.